The latest from Ezra Cohen Montreal, pull-apart nut butter muffins perfect for a quick, on-the-go bite that the entire family can enjoy.

 - Sprinkle on 1/4 cup of brown sugar, then use a sharp knife to halve the dough so that you’re left with two 20 x 7.5-inch rectangles.
 Then cut each rectangle into five 20-inch long strips, before stacking them into two piles.
 Flip the last piece over so that the nut butter and sugar filling is sandwiched inside.
 Cut each pile of strips into six equal pieces (12 pieces total).

 - Using a greased muffin tin, place the strips into the muffin tins with their edges up.
 Press down on them so that they are level or below the top of the pan.
 Cover with plastic wrap and allow them to rise in a warm place for 25-35 minutes.
-Preheat the oven to 350°F. Bake the muffins for 10-13 minutes until the tips are brown, and the base is golden when you pull it out of the tin.
+Preheat the oven to 350°F. Bake the muffins for 10-13 minutes until the tops are brown, and the base is golden when you pull it out of the tin.

 - While the muffins cool on a wire rack, heat the cream cheese and your nut butter together in a microwavable bowl until softened.
 Stir in powdered sugar and cream.
 Drizzle over the muffins and serve fresh.